 Are you a white-hat hacker looking to make some money doing what you love?
 There are several companies out there with bug bounty programs that are always open to everyone interested regardless of their skillset or location.

-For instance, Express VPN’s bug-bounty program has been hosted by Bugcrowd since 2016 to white-hat hackers who would like to try their hand in finding bugs on a modern VPN service.
+For instance, several VPN’s are offering the bug-bounty program has been hosted by Bugcrowd and hackersone since 2016 to white-hat hackers who would like to try their hand in finding bugs on a modern VPN service.
 Other companies and organizations with active and potentially lucrative bug bounties include Facebook, Google, PayPal, and even the US Pentagon.

 All in all, bug bounties are an important component of modern security.
 This is evident by the number of bugs discovered in the last few years through properly implemented bug bounties.
 The cyberspace is definitely a safer place with white-hat hackers doing what they are good at and getting rewarded for it.